CodrixWorkspace/KnowledgeBase/articles/github.md

-# A Beginner's Guide to Collaborative Programming Using Git and GitHub
+# A Beginner's Guide to Git and GutHub

 *Welcome to the world of collaborative programming!
 This guide is designed for absolute beginners to help you understand and use Git and GitHub effectively through the command line.*